BananaAccounting/Africa/RDC/README.md

 The data inserted will be used to fill the header information of the report.

+### Options
+* Select the **Options** tab.
+* Insert the **file from previous year**.

+The file from previous year is used only for the Cash Flow report.
+It is optional: if the previous year file is selected it is used to calculate and then insert on the report the data in the EXERCICE N-1 column.
+If no file is selected, the EXERCICE N-1 column will be empty.

 ## How it works

 ### Install the BananaApp: